 Similar to other succulent species, Cocoon plants can grow in full sun to partial shade.

-Plant it in a location where it can get at least 6 hours of sunlight a day.
+Plant it in a location where it can get at least 6 hours of full sun a day.

 For indoors, place it in a room getting plenty of sunlight.